-After the Blue Rock Springs Attack he made a telephone call, received by police dlspatcher Nancy Slover from a phone booth at the gas station of Springs Road and Tuolumne on July 5th at 12.40 am.
-The approximate time of the attack was 12.02 am, so if we take this as a guide, what was the killer doing for the following 38 minutes before the call was placed.
-The payphone location was not 38 minutes traveling time from Blue Rock Springs, so did the killer proceed home first to stash his gun and get changed, then venture back out to the payphone.
+After the Blue Rock Springs Attack he made a telephone call, received by police dlspatcher Nancy Slover from a phone booth at the gas station of Springs Road and Tuolumne on July 5th at 12:40 am.
+The approximate time of the attack was 12.02 am, so if we take this as a guide, what was the killer doing for the following 38 minutes before the call was placed?
+The payphone location was not 38 minutes traveling time from Blue Rock Springs, so did the killer proceed home first to stash his gun and get changed, then venture back out to the payphone?
 If so, he would live relatively close to the area.
-Or was he simply delayed in making the call by unforseen events, of possible witnesses in the area.
+Or was he simply delayed in making the call by unforseen events such as possible witnesses in the area?

 After the Lake Berryessa attack on Bryan Hartnell and Cecelia Shepard on September 27th 1969 he stopped in downtown Napa at the 1231 Main Street payphone booth to make his call, presumably on his way home.
 The journey from Lake Berryessa to Napa is on a direct route back to Vallejo.